 The hull identification number is located on the starboard side of the transom (see Figure 2.1.2).
-This is the most important identifying factor on this vessel, followed by the engine serial number.
-Be sure to reference these numbers when contacting Boston Whaler about the vessel or engine.
+This is the most important identifying factor on your vessel, followed by the engine serial numbers.
+Be sure to reference these numbers when contacting Boston Whaler about your vessel or engines.

-Servicing
+Vessel Servicing

-For service or maintenance work, contact an authorized Boston Whaler dealer.
-To find a dealer call 800-942-5379.
-In the unlikely event that a problem is not handled to your satisfaction, discuss any warranty related problems directly with the service manager of the dealership or your sales person.
+When your boat requires service or maintenance work it should be taken to an authorized Boston Whaler dealer.
+To find a dealer in your area call 800-942-5379 (domestic/international).In the unlikely event that a problem is not handled to your satisfaction, discuss any warranty related problems directly with the service manager of the dealership or your sales person.
 Please give the dealership an opportunity to help the service department resolve the matter for you.